Deploy to the Decentralized Web with IPFS

 00:46:59 - Anthony Campolo

-And by the way, I was able to get to the site and I'm not seeing it on my.
-I am seeing it on my computer.
+And by the way, I was able to get to the site, and I am seeing it on my computer.

 00:47:04 - Ben Myers